Chronology of the Bible: New Testament

 Paul goes on his first missionary journey (Acts 13-15) (47-48 AD).

-The Jerusalem Council occurs (Acts 15), and the church settles the issue of circumcision and whether Gentiles were bound by the entire Law (49 AD).
+The Jerusalem Council occurs (Acts 15), and the church settles the issue of circumcision and whether Gentiles were bound by the entire Law (Torah) (49 AD).
 Gentiles are told to stay away from idols, blood, strangled things, and sexual immorality.

 Around this time, the first Gospels are written, though it is difficult to give the exact years.

-Mark (as early as 50 AD, as late as 70 AD) writes to a Roman audience and presents Jesus as both a Miracle Worker and a Suffering Servant.
-Jesus came to help us and laid down his life so that we could be saved.
-Mark is notably the shortest gospel, and it presents the life of Jesus in story form.
+Mark (as early as 50 AD, as late as 70 AD) writes to a Roman audience and presents Jesus (Yahusha) as both a Miracle Worker and a Suffering Servant.
+Jesus (Yahusha) came to help us and laid down his life so that we could be saved.
+Mark is notably the shortest gospel, and it presents the life of Jesus (Yahusha) in story form.
 Moreover, this gospel was likely influenced by the testimony of Peter.

 PAULINE MINISTRY WITH LUKE